Qiskit/qiskit-addon-aqc-tensor/docs/apidocs/simulation.rst

 Abstract classes
 ================

-These common classes are used by different backends to TODO...
+These are abstract classes, implemented by each backend.

 .. autoclass:: TensorNetworkState
 .. autoclass:: TensorNetworkSimulationSettings